 14 Most Fascinating Sights In Doi Ang Khang (2024)

-Doi Ang Khang, an awe-inspiring mountain located in Fang District, Chiang Mai Province, Thailand, forms a stunning part of the Daen Lao Range that majestically spans across the Thai-Burmese border.
-Renowned for its vibrant agricultural station, Doi Ang Khang proudly lays claim to the first research station established by King Bhumibol Adulyadej back in 1969.
-Visitors to this spectacular mountain marvel at the breathtaking views, lush terraced fields, and a diverse range of flora and fauna, all while learning about the region’s innovative agricultural practices.
-A visit to Doi Ang Khang promises an unforgettable journey into the heart of Thailand’s natural beauty and rich cultural heritage.
+Doi Ang Khang is an awe-inspiring mountain nestled in the Fang District of Chiang Mai Province, Thailand.
+As part of the majestic Daen Lao Range, it straddles the Thai-Burmese border and captivates travelers with its stunning vistas.
+Famous for its vibrant agricultural station, Doi Ang Khang holds historical significance as the site of the first research station founded by King Bhumibol Adulyadej in 1969.
+Visitors can explore breathtaking terraced fields, marvel at the diverse flora and fauna, and learn about the region’s pioneering agricultural methods.
+A trip to Doi Ang Khang promises an unforgettable experience, showcasing the natural beauty and cultural richness of Thailand.

 Doi Ang Khang (Thai: ดอยอ่างขาง) – is a popular tourist destination in Fang, Chiang Mai province.
 The top of the mountain is the coldest point in Thailand, where the temperature drops below zero.
 On the way to this place, you will get acquainted with the stunning natural beauty of Thailand, and you will see the delightful blooming wild Himalayan cherry among the strawberry fields.
 It’s an amazing route that takes you through mountain peaks and shows you some sights that will last a lifetime!
 The three peaks that the route predominately revolves around are Doi Ang Khang, Doi Pha Hom Pok, and Doi Lang, which are part of the Daen Lao mountain range.